*For Immediate Release*

-Thanks to improved methods to identify students eligible for free meals, 275 Nebraska schools may be able to offer meals all students free of charge through the Community Eligibility Provision (CEP).
+Thanks to improved methods to identify students eligible for free meals, 275 Nebraska schools may be able to offer meals to all students free of charge through the Community Eligibility Provision (CEP).
 CEP allows schools in high-poverty areas to receive federal funds to serve meals to all students, ensuring that children whose families are struggling to put food on the table will get the healthy meals at school to fuel their success in the classroom.

 “Making sure all students in our Nebraska schools are getting the food they need to learn and grow is a huge priority, and CEP has been proven successful in the U.S. to fight classroom hunger” said Sharon Davis, NDE administrator at Office of Nutrition Services.
 “Research shows that when children are getting the nutrition they need, they are better able to learn and perform in school, and that has a lifelong impact.”